Darcyddx/Active-Vision/Documentation/Meeting_minutes/Client_meeting/25s1 4th Client Meeting 8 Mar.md

 For **Week 3**, the team decided to focus on **Human Pose Recognition**.

 A follow-up meeting will be scheduled in the **first week of Sprint 1** to distribute responsibilities on prioritized tasks (**March 14, 2025**).

+### 4. Client Feedback
+- Check the timeline and set priorities straight.